Exiting a business isn’t easy, and for lots of business owners that exit may not happen the way they’d planned.

 3. Develop your successor

 Even before you trigger your exit, develop your successor and expose them to your role.
-This will help them feel confident about stepping up, and help you demonstrate to your buyer that you are not irreplaceable.
+This will help them feel confident about stepping up, and let you demonstrate to your buyer that you aren’t irreplaceable.

 5. Commit to your plan